 Tips For Visiting Vancouver Island

 Ferries: BC Ferries transports vehicles and passengers from mainland Vancouver to Vancouver Island.
-We arrived very early to catch our desired ferries, as they operate on a first come first served basis.
+We arrived very early to catch our desired ferries since without an advance booking, vehicles are loaded in order of arrival at the terminal.
 Not arriving early enough can leave you waiting in line only to have the ferry sail off without you.
 You do have the option of making a vehicle reservation, which will guarantee a spot on your desired ferry.
 Even with a reservation, you still need to check in at least 30 minutes before sailing or the reservation will not be valid.
-For more information on reservations and ferry sailing times, visit bcferries.com or call 1-888-BCFERRY.
+For more information on reservations and ferry sailing times, visit bcferries.com.

 Vancouver Island Tours

 Here is a trusted site where you can book tours and tickets for activities in Victoria and the surrounding area.
 You can choose from city tours, whale watching adventures, excursions to Butchart Gardens, and day-trips from Vancouver.